Rococo and Neo-Classical Portraits

 Rococo

 Rococo-style portraitists stressed graceful elegance in their subjects, rather than the grandness highlighted during the Baroque period.
 Examples include: the painting of Tsar Peter the Great by Jean-Marc Nattier, or in the self portrait by Nicolas de Largilliere.
 Perhaps because it originated as an interior decorative style, Rococo also paid great attention to the texture and details of dress, as well as the financial status of its sitters.
 In France, this was exemplified by the Rococo artists Francois Boucher and Hyacinthe Rigaud, as well as by the two dozen pictures of Marie-Antoinette painted by the female portraitist Marie-Louise Elizabeth Vigee Le Brun.
-In England, notable Rococo portrait artists included Sir Joshua Reynolds and Thomas Gainsborough.
-The former was a staunch admirer of the female Swiss portraitist Angelica Kauffmann (1741-1807).
+In England, notable Rococo portrait artists included Sir Joshua Reynolds and Thomas Gainsborough., as well as the Scottish master Allan Ramsay, official portraitist to King George III.
+Reynolds was a staunch admirer of the female Swiss portraitist Angelica Kauffmann (1741-1807).
 See also works by the female French portrait artist Elisabeth Vigee-Lebrun (1755-1842).
 Other notable examples of Rococo portraiture included: Goethe in the Campagna (1787) by the German artist Johann Heinrich Wilhelm Tisschbein, and Mozart at the Pianoforte (1789) by the Austrian painter Joseph Lange.
 See also: Rococo Artists.

 BEST PORTRAITS